 You have everything lined up.
-There are flowers on the table, the guests have boozy drinks in their hands and your charming guest of honor (mine is usually clad in a Battlestar Galactica T-shirt) is ready to move this whole party to the next level.
-It’s time for wine-ing and dining.
+Flowers set on the table, the guests have boozy drinks in their hands, and your charming guest of honor (mine is usually clad in a Battlestar Galactica T-shirt) is ready to move this whole party to the next level.
+Ladies and gentlemen, begin the wine-ing and dining!

-Below are 4 reliable wine serving tips you can trust.
+Below are four reliable wine serving tips you can trust.
 They are respected by serious winos and etiquette hounds alike.
-Believe me, I know what it feels like to receive Tiffany’s Table Manners for Teenagers from my grandmother as a birthday present.
-A gift like that is a deprecating reminder that your family knows you fail at social etiquette.
+Believe me, I know what it feels like to receive Tiffany’s Table Manners for Teenagers from my grandmother as a birthday present, a deprecating reminder that your family knows you fail at social etiquette.

 Wine Serving Temperature Chart

 Does the wine taste too ‘hot’ aka alcoholic?
 Try cooling it down.
 It doesn’t have any flavor?
 Try warming it up!
 Wine serving temperature greatly affects what flavors and aromas of the wine you’ll smell.
 Personal preference also matters.
+If you like drinking everything ice cold, go for it, but check out what you might be missing at warmer temps first.
 Generally speaking, wine snobs don’t like white wines to be too cold or reds to be too hot.

 Wine Serving Survival Guide

-This guide covers: wine serving order, wine serving temperature, wine serving social etiquette and opening/serving bottles during dinner.
+This guide covers: wine serving order, wine serving temperature, wine serving social etiquette, as well as opening and serving bottles during dinner.

 Wine Serving Order and How Much to Pour

-I know you can drink a whole bottle, but can your grandmother?
+I know you can drink a whole bottle, but can your grandma?

-Sparkling wine is served first, in lieu of a cocktail, before people sit down.
-I usually start with Champagne and then a cocktail… Anyone can keep drinking bubbles throughout dinner, but it’s more traditional to switch to a red wine with the meal.
+Sparkling wine is traditionally served first, in lieu of a cocktail, before people sit down.
+I usually start with Champagne and then a cocktail, or vice versa.
+You can keep drinking bubbles throughout dinner, most people would proceed to a red or white wine once the meal has started.
 Follow this logic if you want to fly in undetected.
 But if you want to be remembered, be the guy drinking good Champagne with steak.

 3 – 4 oz. per Pour